Working From Home: How to Design a Home Office With Productivity and Comfort in Mind

 Hopefully, you're already experienced in your job, so you're familiar with the kind of equipment and tools that you need to be successful in your role.
-Make a list of the computer equipment, software and files you will use every day.
-Then, think about those apps and equipment you will use only occasionally, and include those tools on the list.
+Make a list of the computer equipment, software and files you will use daily.
+Then, consider those apps and equipment you will use only occasionally and include those tools on the list.

 Give thought to the type of work environment you prefer.
 Think about the way you prefer to sit in your chair, the type of light that puts you at ease, the noises you prefer to hear in the background, and the environment where you focus best.

-If you're running your own business instead of telecommuting, you may need a variety of tools that telecommuters often don't need, such as a dedicated waiting area for clients and a place where they can park.
+If you're running your own business instead of telecommuting, you may need various tools that telecommuters often don't need, such as a dedicated waiting area for clients and a place where they can park.
 If your job requires specialized tools like a dark room or a studio area, take this into consideration as well.

 Choose a Dedicated Area

 Most people need an isolated area in their home where they can work, or they'll be unable to concentrate when it's time to get work done.
-Ideally, your work station will be in its own room, away from others.
+Ideally, your workstation will be in its own room, away from others.
 If you have a large house, this may not be difficult to arrange.
 If your home is small, however, the only available work space may be your garage, shed, porch, basement or closet.
-These unconventional work spaces can be usable if they're properly converted.
+These unconventional work spaces can be useful if they're properly converted.

 To convert a space like your garage into your home office, some remodeling may be necessary.
 Temperature can be a problem in parts of the house like an unfinished basement or attic.